Master of Fine Arts in Creative Writing with an Emphasis in Prose

 Craft of Prose Courses (6 credits):

-Students are required to take ENG 203 The Craft of Prose consecutively during their first two semesters of study.
+Students are required to take ENG 203 The Craft of Prose or ENG 238B Flex MFA: Craft of Prose consecutively during their first two semesters of study.
 Other craft courses offered in the department may be taken for elective credit.

 - No more than 3 elective credits may be satisfied through Independent Study.

-- Students who are awarded a graduate assistantship in the Rhetoric and Composition Program must complete ENG 272 Theories and Strategies of Teaching Writing either concurrently or prior to their assistantship.
+- Students who are awarded a graduate assistantship in the Rhetoric and Composition Program must complete ENG 272 Theories and Strategies of Teaching Writing either concurrently or prior to their assistantship; this course will be counted towards the required elective credits.
+This course may not be fulfilled by Flex MFA registration.

 Students may also gain teaching experience through a Mills classroom TA practicum (ENG 277).
 Off-campus teaching, publishing internships, or other professional experience can also be taken for practicum credit.
 Both courses may only be taken on a pass/no pass basis and may not be used to fulfill any degree requirements.